PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

     _paq.push(["addEcommerceItem", productSKU, productName, productCategory, productPrice, productQuantity]);

 .. note::

-    This function does not send any data to the analytics (tracker, server?).
+    This function does not send any data to the :term:`Analytics`.
 It only prepares Ecommerce cart/order state to be send with :ref:trackEcommerceOrder <Tracking Ecommerce order> or :ref:trackEcommerceCartUpdate <Updating cart>.

 .. data:: productSKU